Stanrenko/mrf_moco_media_v2/README.md

 ## References
 <a id="1">[1]</a>
+Balakrishnan G, Zhao A, Sabuncu M. R., Guttag J and Dalca A. V., VoxelMorph: A Learning Framework for Deformable Medical Image Registration.
+IEEE Transactions on Medical Imaging, Aug.
+2019. doi: 10.1109/TMI.2019.2897538
+<a id="2">[2]</a>
 Slioussarenko C, Baudin P-Y, Reyngoudt H, Marty B. Bi-component dictionary matching for MR fingerprinting for efficient quantification of fat fraction and water T1 in skeletal muscle.
 Magn Reson Med.
 2024; 91: 1179-1189. doi: 10.1002/mrm.29901